So you love garlic, and you are ready to take the leap into growing garlic on your own.

 Separating cloves can be time-consuming.
 Many hands make light work, and this is a great task for long car rides, watching a movie, or keeping antsy kids occupied.

 Garlic is planted in the fall and harvested in mid-summer the following year.
 Planting time depends on how warm your climate is.
 A good rule of thumb is to plant garlic the same week as your average first frost date, or slightly before.

 Garlic is easy to plant.
 Push the cloves into the soil, pointy tip up, just like tulip bulbs or daffodils.
 They don’t need much space—they can be planted about six inches apart.
 Once the cloves are in the ground, spread mulch to help trap moisture and heat, and to suppress weeds.
-Mostly people use straw, but you can mulch with leaves, or grass clippings.
+Most people use straw, but you can mulch with leaves or grass clippings.
 Beware of introducing weed seeds with your mulch—garlic doesn’t compete well with weeds.